maziac/DeZog/design/MemoryPaging.md

 This documents deals with the problems of memory paging.

 Traditionally DeZog was working on an address space of 64k only.
-As this is the address space a Z80 PU can directly address.
+As this is the address space a Z80 CPU can directly address.

 If more memory is to be used the memory has to be paged in with certain commands.
 Usually a write to some port or register (see ZX Next).